walkernr/neuralMelting/README.md

 lammps_rdf.py
 -------------

 This program calculates the radial distributions and structure factors for each sample using the pickled trajectory information from lammps_parse.py.
+The radial distributions are performed in parallel and the structure factors are calculated as Fourier transitions of the radial distributions.
+The script pickles the data, which also includes density information.

 lammps_neural.py
 ----------------